There are several general stages that are followed to successfully prepare a surface for adhesion, coating, welding or other procedures.

 5. White Metal Blast Cleaning

 This highest form of abrasive blast cleaning will remove all shadows, streaks or stains as well as all visible coatings, dirt, dust, grease, mill scale, oil, rust, oxides, corrosion products and other foreign matter.
-This method is used for instances where steel is serving under high temperatures and pressures as well as in corrosive environments.
+This method is used for instances where components are serving in demanding environments such as high temperatures and pressures, as well as in corrosive environments.
 Being the most efficient form of abrasive blast cleaning, this process is used where the consequences of coating failure justify the added expense, such as with nuclear reactors, chemical tanks, submarines, or critical turbines.

 Wet Abrasive Blast Cleaning